What You’ll Learn 🧩

 7}

-Because a component can have multiple event handlers bound to the same event, we use +=
+Since a component can have multiple event handlers bound to the same event, we use the +=

 1SetupWindow::SetupWindow(WindowPtr ui, DewesoftBridge& bridge)